xibodevelopment/backupwordpress/readme.txt

 BackUpWordPress will back up your entire site including your database and all your files once every day.
 It has several advanced options for power users.

+Features include:

+* Super simple to use, no setup required.
+* Uses `zip` and `mysqldump` for faster backups if they are available.
+* Option to have each backup file emailed to you.
+* Works on Linux & Windows Server.
+* Control advanced options by defining any of the optional `Constants`.
+* Good support should you need help.

 == Installation ==

-1. Install BackUpWordPress either via the WordPress.org plugin directory, or by uploading the files to your server
+1. Install BackUpWordPress either via the WordPress.org plugin directory, or by uploading the files to your server.
-2. Activate the plugin
+2. Activate the plugin.
-3. Sit back and relax safe in the knowledge that your complete site will be backed up every day at 11:00
+3. Sit back and relax safe in the knowledge that your whole site will be backed up every day.

 The plugin will try to use the `mysqldump` and `zip` commands via shell if they are available, using these will greatly improve the time it takes to back up your site.
-You can point the plugin in the right direction by defining `HMBKP_ZIP_PATH` and `HMBKP_MYSQLDUMP_PATH` in your `wp-config.php`.
+If you know about such things then you can point the plugin in the right direction by defining `HMBKP_ZIP_PATH` and `HMBKP_MYSQLDUMP_PATH` in your `wp-config.php`.

 == Frequently Asked Questions ==